Laurent Jalabert

 Laurent Jalabert (born 30 November 1968) is a French former professional road racing cyclist, from 1989 to 2002.
+Despite neither denying nor admitting using EPO in his notorious cycling teams throughout the 1990s, French Senate investigation proved his EPO use in 2013.

 Affectionately known as "Jaja" (slang for a glass of wine; when he continued drinking wine as a professional, the nickname stuck because of the similarity to his name), he won many one-day and stage races and was ranked number 1 in the world in 1995, 1996, 1997 and 1999.

 Although he never won the Tour de France, where he suffered altitude sickness, he won the Vuelta a España in 1995; as well as the leader's jersey, he won the sprinter's jersey and climber's jersey in the same race — only the third rider to have done this in a Grand Tour.
 With Alessandro Petacchi, Eddy Merckx, Djamolidine Abdoujaparov and Mark Cavendish, he is one of only five riders to win the points classification in all three grand tours.

 Biography

 He turned professional with the French Toshiba team in 1989 and quickly established himself as a daring sprinter.
 He moved on to the Spanish ONCE team under Manolo Saiz, where he reinvented himself as an all-rounder capable of winning one-day races and the tours.

 A catalyst was an accident at the finish of the 1994 Tour de France stage in Armentières.
 A policeman leaned out and several riders hit him.
 Jalabert was flung into the air and his bicycle was destroyed.
 He injured his face and promised his wife to change his style of riding.
 It only took a short while.

 He won the 1995 Vuelta a España along with the points and climbers' competitions.
 He won the world time trial championship in 1997, and was French road champion in 1998, the year he initiated a pull-out of Spanish teams from the 1998 Tour de France in protest at treatment of riders in a police inquiry into drug-taking.
 This caused discontent among French fans and it took years for them to warm to him.
 He moved to CSC in 2001, where he won the stage on 14 July, the French national day, Bastille Day, in the 2001 Tour de France.
 Earlier in the year he had injured his back in a domestic accident.
 He retired in 2002 after winning the mountains classification in the Tour de France and going on a solo escape in the Pyrenees.